Uruguay: Natural Landscape

 Islands and Archipelagos

-• Isla de Flores: Located in the Uruguay River, near the city of Paysandú, this island is known for its historical significance and natural beauty.
+• Isla de Flores: Located in the Uruguay River, near Paysandú, this island is known for its historical significance and natural beauty.

 • Isla de Lobos: Situated in the Atlantic Ocean, this small island is known for its large colony of South American sea lions.
 It's a protected area and can be visited via authorized boat tours.